A Special Relationship: Truck Driver Helps Lift The Spirits Of Young Boy With Cystic Fibrosis

 “It reminds me that there are compassionate people in the world,” said Diana Moore, Alex’s mother.
 “The ProVia driver, just you know all the time, even if Alex isn’t out – if it’s raining or he’s napping or eating or playing with his siblings – he still beeps every time he goes by.
 It just becomes a very special little friendship and you know, this is what gets us through our day.”

-They connected on Facebook and that’s when ProVia gave Alex a teddy bear, blanket, and water bottle to hopefully make his day.MORE NEWS: About 50 Bus Routes To Be Detoured For Rescheduled St. Patrick's Day Parade
+They connected on Facebook and that’s when ProVia gave Alex a teddy bear, blanket, and water bottle to hopefully make his day.MORE NEWS: Pennsylvania Democrats Sue Over GOP Election ‘Investigation’

 If you’re driving down Route 28 towards Sharpsburg, make sure to give a honk and a wave to Alex.